ammarhakim/ammar-simjournal/je/je12/je12-poisson-bracket.rst

   Rigid-body rotation solution on a :math:`32\times 32` using a 3rd order discontinuous Galerkin scheme at different times [:doc:`s120
   <../../sims/s120/s120-pb-advection-rb>`].
-These figures show that
+The white lines are the
-  the scheme advects the initial cosine hump without significant distortion even on a relativelt coarse grid.
+  axes drawn through the point around which the flow rotates.
+These figures show that the scheme advects the initial cosine hump without significant distortion even on a relatively coarse grid.
 For a movie of the simulation click `here <../../_static/s120-rigid-body.mov>`_.